skot/bitskipc/readme.md

 ## Prerequisites
 - cmake
 - 1.8V FTDI usbserial adapter attached
-    - It is the ProductID/VendorID of your FTDI adapter is not 0x0403:0x6015, then you should change this in serialmonitor.c
+    - If the ProductID:VendorID of your FTDI adapter is not 0x0403:0x6015, then you should change this in serialmonitor.c

 ## Building
 1. `mkdir lib`